• Skip to main content

 • Heat oven to 350°F. Grease two 9-inch round cake pans and line bottoms with parchment; set aside.

-• In a mixing bowl combine flour, sugar, shortening, salt, cinnamon, cloves, nutmeg, allspice, baking soda and baking powder.
+• In a mixing bowl blend together the flour, sugar, shortening, salt, cinnamon, cloves, nutmeg, allspice, baking soda, and baking powder.

-• In a separate bowl stir together milk, molasses and eggs.
-Add to dry ingredients and mix on medium speed, about 2 min.
+• In a separate bowl whisk together milk, molasses, and eggs.
+Add liquid mixture to dry ingredients and mix on medium speed until a smooth batter forms, about 2 min.
+Scrape down sides and bottom of the bowl halfway through mixing.

-• Pour batter into prepared pans and bake until toothpick inserted into center comes out clean, 27 to 30 min.
+• Divide batter between prepared pans, and bake until toothpick inserted into center comes out clean, 27 to 30 min.
 Let cool.

-• Spread ¼ cup Creamy Caramel icing on one cake, then top with second layer.
+• Make Creamy Caramel Icing once cake is cooled, as you will need to use it immediately.
+Spread ¼ cup icing on one cake, then top with second layer.
 Frost entire cake.

 Notes